ethersphere/swarm-docs/contents/node_operator.rst

 Swarm for Node-Operators
 ************************

-This section is about how to run your swarm node, or deploy a seperate private or public swarm network.
+This section is about how to run your swarm node, or deploy a separate private or public swarm network.

 Installation and Updates
 ========================